openhwgroup/cva6/cv32/tb/README.md

-## CV32/TB: testbenches for the CV32E40\* CORE-V family of OpenHW RSIC-V cores.
+## CV32/TB: testbenches for the CV32E40\* CORE-V family of RISC-V cores.
-Each sub-directory has a specific purpose.
+Derived from the
+[tb](https://github.com/pulp-platform/riscv/tree/master/tb)
+directory of the PULP-Platform RI5CY project.
 Note that some are expected to be depricated in the near future.
-Derived from the [tb](https://github.com/pulp-platform/riscv/tree/master/tb) directory of the PULP-Platform RI5CY project.

 ### core
-Modified to remove a few RTL files (placed these in the rtl directory.
-Makefile has been substantially updated.
+Modified to remove a few RTL files (placed these in the rtl directory).

 ### dm
 Unmodified.
 The future of this directory is unknown.